LT-IntroToAI-SY2526/assignment6-part1-per4-fpena-lepe/a6_part1_writeup.md

 What was the most challenging part of this assignment for you?
 How did you overcome it (or what help do you still need)?

 **YOUR ANSWER:**
+The most challenging part was understanding the tools and environment like anaconda and panda and how the code worked.
+I overcame this by reading through the documentation, experimenting with the code, and reviewing what each library function does.